 2. They Were Called Black-and-Tan Setters

-Before these dogs were named after the fourth Duke of Gordon, they were known as black-and-tan setters.
+Before these dogs were named after the fourth Duke of Gordon at Gordon Castle, they were known as black-and-tan setters with tan markings.
 It was the Duke who further developed the modern breed.

 126 Black-and-Tan setters were listed in England’s Kennel Club’s studbook between 1859-1874.
-The first official dog show happened in June of 1859, where a black and tan setter called Dandie won the price for Setters.
-His pedigree could be traced back to the Duke’s kennels.
+The first official black and tan setter show happened in June of 1859, where a black and tan setter called Dandie won the price for Setters.
+The pedigree of this black and tan setter could be traced back to the Duke’s Gordon Castle kennels.

 It wasn’t until 1924 that these dogs took up the Gordon Setter name.
 The first Gordons to be imported to America came from Gordon Castle’s kennels when George Blunt and Daniel Webster purchased Rachel and Rake in 1842.
 These two Gordon Setters were the foundation of this dog breed in the States.

-Among the 155 dog breeds and varieties recognized and registered by the AKC, Gordon Setters ranks 88th.
+Among the 155 dog breeds and varieties recognized and registered by the AKC, the Gordon Setter ranks 88th.

-The coat of Gordon Setters is both beautiful and functional
+The coat of the Gordon Setter is both beautiful and functional

 3. They Are The Largest Setter Breeds

 Inclusive of the Gordon Setter, there are three other setter breeds, including the Irish Red and White Setter, the Irish Setter, and the English Setter.
-However, Gordon Setters are the largest and heaviest.
+However, the Gordon Setter is the largest and heaviest.